Kortemme-Lab/coupled_moves-tutorial/README.rst

    Important flags explained:

+   * ``-resfile`` is an input file that tells Rosetta which protein positions to design (sample side chain rotamers of any amino acid) or repack (only sample side chain rotamers of the wild type amino acid).
+For coupled moves, designable residues are usually chosen to be those in close proximity to the target ligand, and packable residues as any residues in close proximity to the design shell residues.
+See the `Rosetta documentation <https://www.rosettacommons.org/docs/latest/rosetta_basics/file_types/resfiles>`_ for more information on resfiles.
-   * ``-ex1 -ex2 -extrachi_cutoff`` tell Rosetta's side chain packing algorithm to sample extra subrotamers for chi1 and chi2 angles of all side chains (`Packer documentation <https://www.rosettacommons.org/docs/latest/rosetta_basics/options/packing-options>`_).
+   * ``-ex1 -ex2 -extrachi_cutoff`` tell Rosetta's side chain packing algorithm to sample extra subrotamers for chi1 and chi2 angles of all side chains (`Packer documentation <https://www.rosettacommons.org/docs/latest/rosetta_basics/options/packing-options>`_)
-   * ``-mute`` suppresses extraneous output from printing at the command line.
+   * ``-mute`` suppresses extraneous output from printing at the command line
-   * TODO
+   * ``-nstruct 1`` run one independent Monte Carlo trajectory, producing one final output structure
+   * ``-coupled_moves::fix_backbone false`` can be set to ``true`` to compare coupled move's performance when the backrub sampling step is skipped.
+   * ``-coupled_moves::boltzmann_kt 0.6`` the Boltzmann acceptance temperature
+   * ``-coupled_moves::ligand_weight 1.0`` can be set to greater than 1.0 to upweight ligand-protein interactions

 #.
 Output will be saved in a new directory named ``output``

 Analysis
 --------

 Normally, you would run coupled_moves 20+ times for a single set of inputs in order to generate enough evaluated sequences for infromative output.
 In the interest of time, we have set ``run.py`` to create only one output structure.
-You can proceed with the rest of the activity by extracting ``example_output.tgz`` in the current folder.
+You can proceed with the rest of the activity by extracting ``tar -xf example_output.tgz`` in the current folder.

 Python analysis
 ^^^^^^^^^^^^^^^